 Two men, one organ.

-When the nurse anesthetist asked me to lie on my back I didn’t know how to respond.
-The pain had intensified making her request feel impossible.
-I doubted my ability to lay for 15 minutes, let alone four hours.
+I didn’t know how to respond when the nurse anesthetist asked me to lie on my back.
+The pain had intensified, making her request feel impossible.
+I doubted my ability to lie for 15 minutes, let alone four hours.

-A week earlier (July, 2013) I had received a living donor liver transplant.
-Due to several complications a procedure was scheduled to insert a coil over my splenic vessels, reducing blood flow to my undersized and sputtering liver.
+A week earlier, I received a living-donor liver transplant (July 2013).
+Due to several complications, a procedure was scheduled to insert a coil over my splenic vessels, reducing blood flow to my undersized and sputtering liver.

 On The Clock

-The stuffiness of the surgical drape was claustrophobic, forcing me to focus my breathing.
-Since I was required to follow specific commands the medical team rode a fine line between my consciousness and sedation.
+The stuffiness of the surgical drape was claustrophobic, forcing me to focus on my breathing.
+Since I was required to follow specific commands, the medical team rode a fine line between my consciousness and sedation.

 “OK Mr. Dunn, we need you to take a deep breath, hold…good, now exhale”.
 With each passing second the pain in my abdomen intensified.
-“Ma’am, I need more medication” I pleaded.
-“Mr. Dunn you have to stay awake, you have to keep breathing”.
+“Ma’am, I need more medication,” I pleaded.
+“Mr. Dunn you have to stay awake; you must keep breathing”.
 Back and forth they danced, sedation and consciousness.
 When the procedure was finally finished, my clock started.

 Four hours, on my back, go.
 I felt like I had limped across the finish line only to learn the course had been changed.
 A nurse wheeled me into the recovery room where my wife and close friends waited.
 They were tasked with distracting me until I hit the four-hour mark.